raspberrypisig/minimal-mistakes/_posts/2017-5-27-simple-gui-python.md

 description: easygui python rpi
 categories: python
 ---
-Found a nice way to ease in GUI programming - with a library called EasyGUI.
-Simple, somewhat limited, but easy to use.
+Found a nice way to ease into GUI programming - with a library called EasyGUI.
+Simple, somewhat limited, but easy to get up and running.
 ```sh
 sudo pip install easygui
 ```